As “Religious Freedom” Law Passes, Controversy Heats Up in Indiana

 JUNE 6, 2014

 Stokes cites an experience he had while writing for the education blog Stateimpact Indiana in 2012: Commenters tipped him off early to the rising support for a challenger running to become the state’s superintendent of public instruction.
 Don’t discount your commenters.
-They may be tipping you off to important things you should be hearing.
-You hate comments on your blog.

 Making Introductions: Landmen Group Launches “Meet Us” Campaign